Ecumenism: Modern ecumenical movement

 One understanding of the ecumenical movement is that it came from the Catholic Church's attempts to reconcile with Christians who had become separated over theological issues.
 Others see the 1910 World Missionary Conference as the birthplace of the ecumenical movement.
 Others yet point to the 1920 encyclical of the Eastern Orthodox Ecumenical Patriarch Germanus V "To the Churches of Christ Everywhere" that suggested a "fellowship of churches" similar to the League of Nations.

 Earlier, Nicolaus Ludwig, Count von Zinzendorf (1700–1760), the renewer of the Moravian Church in the 18th century, was the first person to use the word "ecumenical" in this sense.
 His pioneering efforts to unite all Christians, regardless of denominational labels, into a "Church of God in the Spirit"—notably among German immigrants in Pennsylvania—were misunderstood by his contemporaries.

+The founding of the London Missionary Society, a missionary society, occurred in 1795 by various evangelical denominations who had an interdenominational vision of the mission.
+It developed with the founding of the Evangelical Alliance in 1846 in London, England, by 52 evangelical denominations.
+Various other evangelical organizations have also contributed to the interdenominational movement.
+In the Biblical studies, there was the International Fellowship of Evangelical Students in 1947.
+In the area of Christian humanitarian aid, World Vision International was established in 1950.
+There was also the emergence of various interdenominational Bible colleges.
+In 1951, the World Evangelical Alliance (formerly the World Evangelical Fellowship) was founded by evangelical leaders from 21 countries at the first general assembly in Woudschoten (Zeist) in Netherlands.

 Nathan Söderblom, Archbishop of Uppsala, the head of the Lutheran Church of Sweden, is known as the architect of the ecumenical movement of the twentieth century.
 During the First World War, he called on all Christian leaders to work for peace and justice.
 His leadership of the Christian "Life and Work" movement in the 1920s has led him to be recognised as one of the principal founders of the ecumenical movement.
-His was instrumental in chairing the World Conference of Life and Work in Stockholm, Sweden in 1925.
-At the Stockholm Conference in 1925, the culminating event in Söderblom's ecumenical work, Protestant and Orthodox Christians from the major Christian denominations, such as the Lutheran and Anglican Churches, were all present and participating, with the exception of the Catholic Church, which was a much regretted absence.
+He was instrumental in chairing the World Conference of Life and Work in Stockholm, Sweden in 1925.
+At the Stockholm Conference in 1925, the culminating event in Söderblom's ecumenical work, Protestant and Orthodox Christians from the major Christian denominations, such as the Lutheran and Anglican Churches, were all present and participating, with the exception of the Catholic Church.
 He was a close friend of the English ecumenist George Bell.
-In 1930 was one of the recipients of the Nobel Prize, Nobel Peace Prize laureate, for the:Cooperation between Christian Church Communities Brings Peace and the first clergyman to receive this prize.
+In 1930, Söderblom was one of the recipients of the Nobel Prize for promoting Christian unity and helping create 'that new attitude of mind which is necessary if peace between nations is to become reality'.
+He was first clergyman to receive a Nobel prize.